Exhibition Dates: September 12 – October 17, 2020*

 Stephen Bulger Gallery is pleased to present “Murder”, our second solo exhibition of work by Canadian photographer Guillaume Simoneau.

 “Murder” was produced in the Spring of 2016 and 2017 in the seismic prefecture of Saga and the mountainous region of Kanazawa, Japan.
 After looking to the great outdoors to bring us “Experimental Lake”, Simoneau now opts for a more personal and intimate narrative reminiscent of the enormous emotional charge emanating from his book Love and War (Dewi Lewis, 2013).

 “This body of work is a response: a timeless dialogue with the work of my mother, Jeanne d’Arc Fournier, as well as an homage-attack to the acclaimed Ravens series by Japanese photographer Masahisa Fukase (1934-2012),” says Simoneau.

 Simoneau was about four years old when his father chopped down a tree that housed a nest full of baby crows.
 He was about fifteen metres from the crash site and still remembers the plaintive cawing.
 This is how his family became, in spite of itself, the foster home to four young mischievous corvids.
 Simoneau’s mother, armed with a Japanese Mamiya/Sekor camera, documented the newly found experimental relationship.
 The memory of these events, and the series of work by his mother, prompted Simoneau to develop this improbable dialogue, almost 35 years later.

-The result challenges the viewer’s willingness to fully embrace reality.
-Once collected, the works take the form of fragmented stories, reflecting the extraordinary complexity of the world in which we live.
+The works take the form of fragmented stories, reflecting the extraordinary complexity of the world in which we live.
 They are recounted in a non-linear narrative where facts give way to perspectives, and truths to opinions.